newestski/the-rnd-department/README.md

-the files for my game :)
+link to itch page for this game

 https://newestski.itch.io/the-rnd-department